 It was thought to overlap with schizophrenia and non-schizophrenic psychoses, and was used to label overlapping symptoms that failed to fit neatly into any one diagnostic category.
 Which explains a lot about where we are today.

-1) Frantic efforts to avoid real or imagined abandonment: Travis Alexander was trying to break up with Arias.
+Travis Alexander was trying to break up with Arias.
 When he began distancing himself, her behavior turned.
-She threatened suicide, showed up uninvited to his house, broke into online accounts and slashed his tires.
+She threatened suicide, showed up uninvited to his house, broke into online accounts, and slashed his tires.
 She had a fear of being abandoned, and she wasn't going to let him leave her without a fight.

 Arias was also extremely jealous, following Alexander on a date which did not include her.
 She also cornered Clancy Talbot, a female friend of his in the women's bathroom during a conference.